-- Form consensus on where/when/how arterial performance should be applied and integrated with existing infrastructure and/or future investments. - Enhance region's capacity to consider multimodal system operations to focus investments towards the desired outcomes.
+- Enhance region's capacity to consider multimodal system operations to focus investments towards the desired outcomes.
 This could also provide information that allows comparison of TSMO projects with conventional capital projects. - Consider the use of a multimodal performance system as a precursor to measuring GHGs involved in transportation operations.